karthikiyengar/portfolio/_posts/why-i-quit-whatsapp.md

 ## But you are in Europe and nothing changes for you because of GDPR!

-Yes, but I do not want to encourage their shitty behaviour in other countries that do not have good data privacy laws.
+Yes, but I do not want to encourage their behaviour in other countries that do not have good data privacy laws.

 ## You just want to be a hipster

 While there might be a certain amount of truth to this, I also want to cut down my screen time.
 Social Media apps are built in a way that tricks your brain into being on them all the time.
 See "The Social Dilemma" on Netflix if you're into learning more about this.

-Also, I'm pretty sure that I'm not going to lose the people I care about just because I'm not on some stupid app.
+Also, I'm pretty sure that I'm not going to lose the people I care about just because I'm not on some app.

 ## Hah!
 Then why are you on Facebook?